cainmagi/Dockerfiles/manual-xubuntu/use-sudo.md

     sudo python -m pip ...
     ```

-    > :warning: After some tests, we found that `conda`, `mamba` are `python` are all consistent with the user version when using `sudo`.
+    > :warning: After some tests, we found that `conda`, `mamba`, and `python` are all consistent with the user version when using `sudo`.
 However, if using `sudo`, the `pip` is not `/opt/conda/bin/pip` but `/usr/local/bin/pip`.
 Therefore, for those who want to use `pip` to install system-scope packages, they need to use either one of the following command:
     >
     > ```bash
     > sudo /opt/conda/bin/pip install ....